Open enrollment takes place May 1 to May 29, 2026

-The Hawaiʻi State Teachers Association suggests members take some time to carefully assess their current health plan enrollment(s) and the health plans available during open enrollment this month.
-It is in every member’s best interest to analyze the health plans available and decide which plan(s) best meet their family’s health care needs, taking cost and coverage into consideration.
+The Hawaiʻi State Teachers Association suggests members take some time to carefully assess their current health plan enrollment(s) and the health plans available during open enrollment in May.
+It is in every member’s best interest to analyze the available health plans and decide which plan(s) best meet their family’s health care needs, taking cost and coverage into account.
 You are not required to do anything if you wish to remain with your current plan.
 Increased health coverage costs start July 1.

 During the open enrollment period, you may: